Itanium C++ ABI: Contracts Specification

 lea rdi, [rip + .L_static_data]

-Since translation units typically have only 1-2 descriptor tables, the compiler emits 4-8 small wrappers (one per mode/semantic combination per descriptor), and every contract site becomes a single-pointer call.
+Since translation units typically have only 1-2 descriptor tables, the compiler emits at most 4-8 small wrappers (one per mode/semantic combination per descriptor), and every contract site becomes a single-pointer call.

 5. Descriptor Table Specification